trillium/worksheets/README.md

 ## Worksheets

 - KPIs for (Disillusioned) Individuals - focus on helping an employee to make the best of what they consider to be a "bad" situation
+- Improving Capacity with Documented Processes - make onboarding easier by list common tasks and ensuring they are documented

 ## Resources